abcdefg3381/COVID_19_China_case_reports/index.md

+# Repository for a massive COVID-19 epidemiological dataset

 ## What you are expected to find in our datasets
 Chinese prefectural level governments started to report details of confirmed COVID-19 cases online on a daily basis, starting from January 2020.
 The disclosures may contain the mobility, potential exposure scenario, epidemiological characteristics, and other useful information of individual cases.